codeWithHyder/house-rent-frontend/README.md

 # Houserent-frontend📖 <a name="about-project"></a>

-**Houserent-frontend** Is a webpage that displays list of Houses our back end api [houserent-back-end](https://github.com/alexiscyber14/house-rent-backend)
+**Houserent-frontend** Is a webpage that displays list of Houses from the back end api [houserent-back-end](https://github.com/alexiscyber14/house-rent-backend)

 The goal of this project is to display the ability to implement a full stack web application by connecting the back end to the front end